cloudant-labs/slate/docs2017/src/guides/sharding.md

 ```
 {:codeblock}

 ### Setting the replica count

-CouchDB 2+ allows changing the replica count.
-However, Cloudant doesn't suggest changing this from the default (3) under any circumstances and disallows specifying different values when you create a database.
+***HERE***

+In CouchDB version 2 onwards,
+you are allowed to change the replica count.
+However,
+Cloudant does not allow you to change the replica count value from the default of 3.
+In particular,
+it is not possible to specify a different replicae count value when you create a database.
 For further help, contact Cloudant support.

 ### What are these _R_ and _W_ arguments?